wp-plugins/customer-area/readme.txt

 * Added German translation by Benjamin Oechsler (http://benlocal.de/)
 * Added a warning if permalinks are disabled
 * Fixed a bug causing warnings to show up on the Collaborations add-on page
-* Fixed a bug showing the file categories to user who did not necessarly have access to it
+* Fixed a bug showing the file categories to user who did not necessarily have access to it
 * Fixed a few untranslatable messages
 * Fixed an error on the embedded add-ons page on some servers